snowplow-archive/snowplow.github.com/_posts/2014-08-12-snowplow-java-tracker-0.5.0-released.md

 // Create a SchemaPayload to wrap that context SchemaPayload schemaPayload = new SchemaPayload();
-// Set the schema you that fits your context as required schemaPayload.setSchema("iglu:com.snowplowanalytics.snowplow/my_schema/jsonschema/1-0-0");
+// Set the schema you that describes your context schemaPayload.setSchema("iglu:com.snowplowanalytics.snowplow/my_schema/jsonschema/1-0-0");
 // Set the context as the data schemaPayload.setData(contextMap);